piyushverma2001/Expense_Tracker/README.md

 > Full stack expense tracker

-### A Full stack website for tracking payments, transaction and savings done.
+### A Full stack website for tracking payments, transactions and savings done by the user.
 It also shows the balance and past transactions.
 ### It is made using MERN Stack and it can perform CRUD operations.

 ### Screenshot below: